The Link Between Your Relationship Status & How Much You Drink Just Got Clearer

 Dinescu, who's studying clinical psychology at UVA, along with colleagues at the University of Southern California and Washington State University, combed through the Washington State Twin Registry to compare twins' relationship statuses and their self-reported drinking habits.
 Investigating twins instead of random, unrelated people eliminated any genetic explanations for post-marital alcohol adjustments.

 In doing so, Dinescu and her team found twins married or living with a significant other consistently drank less and less often than their respective single, divorced, or widowed twins.
-Cohabitating folks drank less than their married counterparts, but more than singles, although cohabitating and married women tended to share identical drinking habits.
+Cohabiting folks drank less than their married counterparts, but more than singles, although cohabiting and married women tended to share identical drinking habits.

 Aside from the health benefits of cutting back on cocktails, this finding also bodes well for couples' budgets.
 Though settling down is stereotyped as more boring, it might leave us with more cash on hand to have a good time.